| class descriptions |

 have relied on a thorough understanding of anatomy to produce convincing

 depictions of humans and animals in their work.
-Over ten days, we
+We

 will thoroughly cover all the bones of the human skeleton and the